Efficient Random Sampling -- Parallel, Vectorized, Cache-Efficient, and Online: Divide-and-Conquer Sampling

-Another issue is that the processors need access to the global sample numbers $N_j$.
-If the universe is evenly distributed between processors (except for the last one if $p$ does not divide $n$) this is easy.
-We simply have $N_j=j\ceil{n/p}$ for $j<p$ and $N_p=N$.
+Another issue is that the PEs need access to the global element indices $N_j$.
+If the universe is evenly distributed between PEs (except for the last one if $p$ does not divide $n$) this is easy, as we simply have $N_j=j\ceil{n/p}$ for $j<p$ and $N_p=N$.
 Refer to Section~\ref{sss:uneven} for the case of uneven distribution of the universe.

-We obtain the following running time for Algorithm~P. \begin{theorem} If $\max_i\left(N_i-N_{i-1}\right)=\Oh{N/p}$ then Algorithm~P runs in time $\Oh{n/p+\log p}$ with high probability. \footnote{I.e., with probability at least $1-p^{-c}$ for any constant $c$.} \end{theorem} \begin{proof} The proof is easy when we only calculate with expectations.
+We obtain the following running time for Algorithm~P. \begin{theorem} If $\max_i\left(N_i-N_{i-1}\right)=\Oh{N/p}$ then Algorithm~P runs in time $\Oh{n/p+\log p}$ with high probability. \footnote{We say a statement is true with high probability if it is true with probability at least $1-p^{-c}$ for any constant $c$.} \end{theorem} \begin{proof} First note that the bound holds when we only calculate with expectations.
 Each PE generates $\leq\ceil{\log p}$ hypergeometric random deviates and $\Oh{n/p}$ samples in expectation.

-A bit more care is needed to rule out that rare cases slow down computation on some ``unlucky'' processor which would then lead to a large overall execution time.
-Three issues have to be considered: deviations in the number of samples per processor, deviations in the time needed to generate the random deviates, and running time fluctuations within function \Id{sampleLocally}.
+However, we also have to take into account rare cases that could slow down computation on some PE which would then lead to a large overall execution time.
+Three issues have to be considered: deviations in the number of samples per PE, deviations in the time needed to generate the random deviates, and running time fluctuations within function \Id{sampleLocally}.

-The number of samples generated by one processor has a hypergeometric distribution.
-We exploit that this distribution spreads the elements more evenly than a binomial distribution \cite[Theorem~3.3]{San96e} and analyze the simpler situation when each sample is independently assigned to processor $i$ with probability $(N_i-N_{i-1}+1)/N=\Oh{1/p}$.
-We thus have a classical balls-into-bin situation that can be analyzed using Chernoff bounds \cite{HagRue}.
-These bounds yield exactly what we need -- $\Oh{\log p}$ samples with high probability when $n=\Oh{p\log p}$ and $\Oh{n/p}$ samples with high probability when $n=\Omega(p\log p)$.
+The number of samples generated by one PE has a hypergeometric distribution.
+We exploit that this distribution spreads the elements more evenly than a binomial distribution \citep[Theorem~3.3]{San96e} and analyze the simpler situation when each sample is independently assigned to PE $i$ with probability $(N_i-N_{i-1}+1)/N=\Oh{1/p}$.
+We thus have a classical balls-into-bin situation that can be analyzed using Chernoff bounds.
+The particular calculations needed here have been done in \cite[Theorem~3.7]{San96e} and yield exactly what we need -- $\Oh{\log p}$ samples with high probability when $n=\Oh{p\log p}$ and $\Oh{n/p}$ samples with high probability when $n=\Omega(p\log p)$.